sinzlab/hlrn-access/README.md

 **Warning**: The websites and documentations related to NHR are being updated constantly.
 So, if the instructions presented here doesn't work, please refer to [this link](https://docs.hpc.gwdg.de/start_here/nhr_application_process/index.html).

-### New
 If you already have a full GWDG account, just ask Fabian to give you access to one of his projects using the [Project Portal](https://docs.hpc.gwdg.de/project_management/project_portal/index.html).
 It is important to login to the [AcademicCloud](https://academiccloud.de/) at least once to be able to use the [HPC Project Portal](https://hpcproject.gwdg.de/) or be added to projects.

 If you don't have a GWDG account, there are two options: (1) send an email to _nhr-support@gwdg.de_ asking for a test account (for more info, please refer to [this link](https://docs.hpc.gwdg.de/start_here/nhr_application_process/index.html)).
 (2) Send an email to _hpc@gwdg.de_ with Fabian in CC mentioning the institute you will be working at and a short description/working title of your thesis/project as well as the duration of the project (for more information, please refer to [this link](https://docs.hpc.gwdg.de/start_here/getting_an_account/index.html#scientific-compute-cluster-scc)).
 Option (2) is preferred for users who already have a student (e.g. students of the University of Göttingen) or guest account on AcademicCloud.

-### Old
-Please apply for an account here: https://www.hlrn.de/doc/display/PUB/Apply+for+a+User+Account.

-You will also receive an e-mail with a PIN and username.
-Please store this PIN safely, since it is used to set your initial password when your application is accepted.

 ## Accessing the servers

 The password that you set is for the portal only.
-In order to access the nodes on the HLRN cluster, you need to have an SSH key uploaded to the AcademicCloud portal: [https://docs.hpc.gwdg.de/start_here/connecting/upload_ssh_key/index.html#upload-key]([https://docs.hpc.gwdg.de/start_here/connecting/index.html](https://docs.hpc.gwdg.de/start_here/connecting/upload_ssh_key/index.html#upload-key)).
+In order to access the nodes on the HLRN cluster, you need to have an SSH key uploaded to the AcademicCloud portal: [https://docs.hpc.gwdg.de/start_here/connecting/upload_ssh_key/index.html#upload-key](https://docs.hpc.gwdg.de/start_here/connecting/upload_ssh_key/index.html#upload-key).

 With the SSH key uploaded, you can now log into the cluster using ssh: ```ssh -i <path_to_your_private_key> -l <your_username> glogin9.hlrn.de```.
 We recommend using `glogin9` instead of others because it allows you to access the `/scratch-grete/` directly from the assigned GPU compute node.
 A project-specific login node can also be found on the details page of an assigned project on the [project portal](https://hpcproject.gwdg.de/)